jeremysrand/Apple2GSBuildPipeline/README.md

    * C source and header files (including ORCA system includes) are indexed by Xcode.
 By doing this, code completion and other features of Xcode should work.
 That means, if you are coding in C and type "NewW", Xcode will suggest the toolbox calls NewWindow() and NewWindow2().
 Select the one you want and Xcode fills it in, including the arguments that the toolbox call expects.
    * There is an optional code generation phase in the build.
 If you want to write some scripts which generate C source files, C header files or assembly files which are then compiled/assembled in later phases of the build, this would let you do exactly that.
    * You can copy a directory of files onto the disk image beyond just the executable.
 This is useful if you have other files you need to generate and/or distribute in your project.
-   * Syntax highlighting and better editor support for ORCA/M assembly and resource files.
+   * Syntax highlighting and better editor support for ORCA/M assembly, Merlin assembly and resource files.
 Keywords are completed and highlighted.
 Indentation between start/end and data/end tokens for assembly and inside braces for resource files should be automatic.
-   * Errors returned by the C compiler or the resource compiler are now understood by Xcode.
+   * Errors returned by the C compiler, the resource compiler and the Merlin assembler are now understood by Xcode.
 The error will be visible in the editor itself and Xcode will jump to the line reported by the compiler to contain the error.
+Note that ORCA/M errors are not understood by Xcode at this time.

 MacOS  Installation: